wavemaker/docs/website/blog/2023-10-18-design-tokens-part-1.md

 ---
 ---

-There is a lot of talk going on lately about design tokens.
-So, what are design tokens?
-As I understand it, design tokens are platform-agnostic variables that represent the look and feel of your product.
-Design tokens are the only source of truth for the design system.

-They are maintained in isolation; all the applications refer to them.
-There are abilities for the design token author to affect a sweeping change across all the applications by simply changing the value of the token.
-Design tokens are generally defined in human readable formats like YAML or JSON.
-A design token codifies a design decision in a way that is easily enforced, like choosing a brand color, typeface, or spacing between a heading and paragraph.
+Design tokens are platform-agnostic variables.
+They are the single source of truth for the design system, and all applications that use the design system refer to them.

+Design tokens allow designers to make sweeping changes to the look and feel of a product by simply changing the value of a single token.
+They are typically defined in human-readable formats like JSON or YAML, which makes them easy to understand and maintain.

+Design tokens codify design decisions in a way that is easy to enforce, which helps to ensure consistency across all products that use the design system.

 <!-- truncate -->

 ## What are Design Tokens?

-**"Design tokens constitute atomic building blocks of your design system that can be used to define "typography", "colors", and "spacing" and shared across platforms like iOS, Android, and regular websites.
-They provide the foundation for theming and design process automation."**
+Design tokens are the building blocks of a design system.
+They are platform-agnostic variables that represent the design elements of a product, such as typography, colors, spacing, and more.
+Design tokens can be shared across iOS, Android, and regular websites, and they provide the foundation for theming and design process automation to automate tasks in the design process, such as generating CSS variables or style guides.

 ## Who uses Design Tokens?

 One of the fundamental questions when creating a design system is:

-**“Who is going to use it and how?”**
+### Who is going to use it and how?

 A design system is not just a project; it is a living document.
-Design systems are good for business and even better for people.
-This brings a huge sense of relief for ***product managers***, ***project managers***, and ***VPs of Design***.
+Design systems are good for business and even better for people, providing a huge sense of relief for ***product managers***, ***project managers***, and ***VPs of Design***.

 So, what does a design system do for your designers and developers?

-With design tokens, designers can easily update and reproduce design changes throughout the project, eliminating the tedious need to manually update elements individually.
-They save time and effort and ensure flawless visual consistency throughout the design process.
+Designers and developers benefit from design systems in a variety of ways.
+For example, design tokens allow designers to easily update and reproduce design changes throughout a project, eliminating the need to manually update elements individually.
+This saves time and effort, and ensures flawless visual consistency throughout the design process.

 ## Why should we use design tokens?